YouriRigaud/YouriRigaud/README.md

 # Hi there, I'm Youri Rigaud 👋

-👨‍💻 I'm a applied mathematics and computer science graduated student at Polytechnique Montreal / Grenoble INP - Ensimag.
+👨‍💻 I'm an applied mathematics and computer science graduated student at Polytechnique Montreal / Grenoble INP - Ensimag.

 ## What I'm interested in